Dendy Sulistyawan: Return to Bhayangkara

 After his loan ended with Persela and he returned to Bhayangkara.
 In January 2019, Bhayangkara has finally officially announced the extension of Dendy's contract, on his Instagram account, he uploaded a photo of signing a contract with technical director Yeyen Tumena.
 On 22 November 2019, Dendy scored his first goal of the 2019 season in a 1–2 away win against Madura United.
 Dendy finished the season with only one goal in 25 league appearances, and for the 2020 season, Dendy only played 2 times for the club because the league was officially discontinued due to the COVID-19 pandemic.

 On 6 November 2021, Dendy scored his first league goal of the 2021–22 season, scoring in injury time in a 2–0 win over PSM Makassar.
 On 18 November, he scored in a 2–1 lose over Persita Tangerang.

 On 20 February 2022, He was involved in Bhayangkara's big 4–0 win over Persikabo 1973, scoring a goal in the 76th minute.
 On 7 March 2022, Dendy scored the decisive goal for the club's 2–1 win over PSS Sleman at the Kompyang Sujana Stadium, he was also selected as man of the match in that match.
 On 20 March 2022, He also involved in Bhayangkara's big 4–0 win over Persela, scoring from header in the 50th minute, the goal he scored was quite touching and so emotional for him, because he was born in Lamongan, he also had time with Persela in the 2016 season.
 In fact, Persela became his first team to start his professional career as a footballer.
-He contributed with 34 league appearances and 5 goals during with Bhayangkara for 2021–22 season.
+He made 34 league appearances and scored five goals for Bhayangkara during the 2021–22 season.

 On 24 July 2022, he started his match in the 2022–23 Liga 1 season for Bhayangkara in a 2–2 draw over Persib Bandung.
-His form in September saw him score two further goals in loses against Persija Jakarta (2–1), and draw against Borneo Samarinda (2–2).
+His form in September saw him score two further goals in losses against Persija Jakarta (2–1), and draw against Borneo Samarinda (2–2).
 The number of appearances slowly increased and until recently became a main player of The Guardian.
 His status as a regular player at Bhayangkara made the coach of the Indonesia national team, Shin Tae-yong, call him in the FIFA Matchday against Curaçao.

 On 2 February 2023, he scored in a 1–3 win over Persis Solo.
 Five days later, he scored from header in a 3–2 home win against Persikabo 1973 at Wibawa Mukti Stadium.
 On 20 February, Dendy scored the opening goal against Madura United, leading Bhayangkara to a dominant 4–0 victory at the Wibawa Mukti Stadium.
 And continued scored his seventh goal of the season in a 3–1 home win against Bali United on 11 March, scored from a corner taken quickly by Matías Mier.
 On 30 March, Dendy scored a brace for the club in a 5–1 home win against RANS Nusantara.